 Harvesting Soursop Fruit

 When harvesting soursop, the fruit will change from dark green to a lighter yellowish green tone.
 The spines of the fruit will soften and the fruit will swell.
-Soursop fruit will take between 4-5 days to ripen once picked.
+Soursop fruit will take between four to five days to ripen once picked.
 Trees will produce at least two dozen fruit per year.

 Soursop Fruit Benefits